How Catastrophic is Your LLM? Certifying Risk in Conversation: Evaluation

 \subsection{Certification Results}

-We evaluate the certification bounds of several state-of-the-art large language models: {Llama-3.3-70b-Instruct}~\citep{llama2024}, {Mistral-Large-2407}~\citep{mistral2024large}, {DeepSeek-R1}~\citep{guo2025deepseek}, {gpt-oss-120b}~\citep{agarwal2025gpt}, and {Claude-Sonnet-4}~\citep{claude2024}.
+We evaluate the statistical certification bounds of several state-of-the-art large language models: {Llama-3.3-70b-Instruct}~\citep{llama2024}, {Mistral-Large-2407}~\citep{mistral2024large}, {DeepSeek-R1}~\citep{guo2025deepseek}, {gpt-oss-120b}~\citep{agarwal2025gpt}, {Claude-Sonnet-4}~\citep{claude2024} and {Nova Premier}~\citep{Intelligence2025}.
 We use the default hyperparameter settings shown in Table~\ref{tab:default_hyperparams} and analyze their influence through an ablation study (Appendix~\ref{sec:ablation}).
-For each LLM and specification, we estimate certification bounds on the attack success probability with \(95\%\) confidence, reporting the median of the lower and upper bounds across all specifications under a distribution in Table~\ref{tab:main-results}.
+For each LLM and specification, we estimate statistical certification bounds on the attack success probability with \(95\%\) confidence, reporting the median of the lower and upper bounds on {chemical\_biological} and {cybercrime} categories across all specifications under a distribution in Table~\ref{tab:main-results}.
 Figure~\ref{fig:chembio-results} and \ref{fig:cyber-results} (Appendix~\ref{app:certification-bounds}) show the results in box plots for specifications developed from the {chemical\_biological} and {cybercrime} datasets respectively.